HOW TO STRUCTURE A STORY AND COMPREHEND THE NARRATIVE STRUCTURE

 2.1.3.
 Pay attention to loose ends.

 You must avoid leaving a trail of dangling narrative threads as you proceed with your story.
-If you raise a question in readers' minds, make sure you answer it.
+If you raise a question in readers' minds, you answer it.

 Your readers may not like your story, but you should give them the impression that you have a clear grip on the characters you introduce in your story and the plotlines you create.